 The earth system is large and heterogeneous, making it extremely challenging to characterize and understand.
-Our work uses a foundation in sensors, signal processing, and online controls to address challenges being met by scientists, regulators, and industry.
-Projects range from measurement of water chemistry to solar energy, however every initiative is aimed at enabling critical environmental measurements in the field and in real time, coupled with use of this information in closed-loop controls, early warning systems, or adaptive human-directed field sampling campaigns.
+Our work uses a foundation in sensors, signal processing, data science, and online controls to address challenges being met by scientists, regulators, and industry.
+Projects range from measurement of water chemistry to development of novel data fusion algorithms, however every initiative is aimed at enabling critical environmental measurements in the field and in real time, coupled with use of this information in closed-loop controls, early warning systems, or adaptive human-directed field sampling campaigns.

 Integrated In-situ Sensing Systems

 Making chemical measurements in the environment at high spatial and/or temporal resolution requires addressing a number of challenges, including:

 (1) development of field-transportable sensors/instruments,

 (2) deployment of a large number of fixed-location sensors or

 a limited number of sensors aboard a mobile platform, and

 (3) communication of data to a centralized database, preferably

 Our lab frequently partners with other researchers using remotely- and autonomously- operated vehicles to enable such studies.